mongodb-developer/kotlin-driver-quick-start/Readme.md

 And our output would be something like this

 ![read specific doc output](https://images.contentstack.io/v3/assets/blt39790b633ee0d5a7/bltd837ac1a039ae43f/648ae83f0f2d9b551eed55e2/Screenshot_2023-06-15_at_11.30.20.png)

+> Don't forget to add environment variable again for this file again, if you had trouble while running it.

 Another practical use-case that comes with a read operation is how to add pagination to the results, this can be done with `limit` and
 `offset` operator.